cloudmesh-community/fa18-516-26/notebook.md

 Note: I had two midterms this week
 * Answering some question of students in Piazza
 * Fixing the `epub` symbol issue in Linux and posting it in `FAQs` in Piazza

+# Week Fri 10/05/18 - Thu 10/11/18

+I was concentrating on reading the book.
+On the technical side, I was working on:

+* Virtualization, specifically QEMU/KVM and docker.
+* Amazon AWS services (free account)
+* Microsoft Azure services (free account)